strawbee/32-combining-reducers/lab-joy/README.md

 Joy Hou, Feb 26, 2018

 ## Problem Domain
 We are using React and Redux to create a budget tracker application where we can create, update, and delete budget items.
+Within each budget item, we can also create, update, and delete expenses related to the item category.
+We are using Redux's combineReducers method to combine reducers for our categories and our expenses.

 ## Components
 ### src/components/app/index.js